Shougo/ddc.vim/README.md

 call dein#end()
 ```

-**Note:** Ddc.vim does not include any UIs, sources and filters.
+**NOTE:** Ddc.vim does not include any UIs, sources and filters.
 You must
 install them which you want manually.
 You can search ddc plugins(sources and
 filters) from [here](https://github.com/topics/ddc-vim).